Hungarian Revolution of 1956: International

 At the 1956 Summer Olympics in Melbourne, the Soviet handling of the Hungarian uprising led to a boycott by Spain, the Netherlands, and Switzerland.
 A confrontation between Soviet and Hungarian teams occurred in the semi-final match of the water polo tournament on 6 December.
 The match was extremely violent, and was halted in the final minute to quell fighting among spectators.
-This match, now known as the "blood In the water match", became the subject of several films.
+This match, now known as the "Blood in the Water match", became the subject of several films.
 The Hungarian team won the game 4–0 and later was awarded the Olympic gold medal.
 Norway declined an invitation to the inaugural Bandy World Championship in 1957, citing the presence of a team from the Soviet Union as the reason.

-On Sunday, January 6, 1957, as millions of Americans watched Ed Sullivan's popular television variety show, with the nearly 22 year-old Elvis Presley headlining for the third time, Sullivan told viewers Presley felt "so keenly about Hungarian relief, he urges all of us through the country to remember that immediate aid is needed."
-The host followed this with Elvis singing an unrecorded number, the gospel song Peace in the Valley, saying "he feels that this is sort of in the mood that he'd like to create."
+On Sunday, January 6, 1957, as millions of Americans watched Ed Sullivan's popular television variety show, with the 21-year-old Elvis Presley headlining for the third time, Sullivan told viewers Presley felt "so keenly about Hungarian relief, he urges all of us through the country to remember that immediate aid is needed."
+The host followed this with Presley singing an unrecorded number, the gospel song Peace in the Valley, saying "he feels that this is sort of in the mood that he'd like to create."
 By the end of 1957, these contributions, distributed by the Geneva-based International Red Cross as food rations, clothing and other essentials, had amounted to some CHF 26 million (US$6 million in 1957 dollars), the equivalent of $ in today's dollars.
 On 1 March 2011, István Tarlós, the mayor of Budapest, made Presley an honorary citizen posthumously, and a plaza located at the intersection of two of the city's most important avenues was named after Presley as a gesture of gratitude.